Skip to main content

 Lord, you have created us to be in relationship with you.
 There is no other way we can reach our potential for happiness.
 Give us the grace Lord to love you above everything else and our neighbor as our self so that we may be happy now and for all eternity.

-Deacon Tom Fox, C.K.H.S., and Mary Jane Fox, D.H.S. are the Co-Founders & Co-Directors of Pilgrim Center of Hope.
+Deacon Tom Fox, K.C.H.S., and Mary Jane Fox, D.H.S. are the Co-Founders & Co-Directors of Pilgrim Center of Hope.
 The two left their careers after a profound conversion experience and began working full-time in ministry at their parish in 1986.
 After several years and having impacted tens of thousands of families, the Foxes founded Pilgrim Center of Hope in 1993 as a response to the Church’s call for a New Evangelization.
 Deacon Tom is an invested member of the Equestrian Order of the Holy Sepulchre of Jerusalem, a Commander Knight of the Holy Sepulchre.

 Answering Christ’s call, Pilgrim Center of Hope guides people to encounter Him so as to live in hope, as pilgrims in daily life.
 See what’s happening & let us journey with you!
 Visit PilgrimCenterOfHope.org.